 You need to fill out a consent form that has to be counter signed by a witness.
 You should have two copies of this form.
 One should be returned to the medical school and one should be kept with your will or personal papers.

 Here is an example of a consent form from the London Anatomy Office.

 It’s really important to tell your nearest and dearests about your plans to donate your body.
 They may be expecting a traditional burial/cremation and may need time to adjust to the idea of having a ceremony without a body.
 It’s also important to tell them for another reason (see point 4).
 It is also useful to tell your GP.

 4. Have a back up plan.

 So you’ve declared your intention, filled out the forms and let everyone know the plan.
 Job done right?
 Wrong!
 As much as we’d like to think that good old science would be falling over itself to get a look under our birthday suits it doesn’t have to accept your donation.
-There are many reasons why your body might be rejected but I’ll lay out a few of the main points here:
+There are many reasons why your body might be rejected but I’ll lay out a few of the main ones here:

-– You die in some horrible accident.
+– You die in a horrible accident.

 – You’re an organ donor.